deo5083/Notes/README.md

 # Notes
-App to learn Redux and practice ReactJS
+Web app to learn Redux and practice ReactJS